 New Instant Asset Write-Off 2.0

-The Federal Government increased the instant asset write-off threshold from $30,000 to $150,000 and expanded access to include businesses with an aggregated annual turnover of less than $500 million (up from $50 million).
-This new take on an existing scheme applies from 12 March 2020 until 31 December 2020, for new or second‑hand assets that are first used or installed, ready for use, during this time period.
+The Federal Government increased the instant asset write-off threshold from $30,000 to $150,000.
+It also expanded access to include businesses with an aggregated annual turnover of less than $500 million (up from $50 million).
+This new take on an existing scheme applies from 12 March 2020 until 31 December 2020.
+It covers new or second‑hand assets that are first used or installed, ready for use, during this time period.

 But starting from 1 January 2021, the instant asset write-off will revert to a threshold of $1000 for small businesses with a turnover of less than $10 million.

-The Federal Government’s Entrepreneurs’ Program is designed to help researchers, entrepreneurs and SMEs commercialise their innovations.
+The Federal Government’s Entrepreneurs’ Program helps researchers, entrepreneurs and SMEs commercialise their innovations.
 It’s open all year round and provides support in the form of capital grants and expert advice.
 Under the program’s Accelerating Commercialisation Grants, ventures can access up to 50% of expenditure on a project.
-This is capped at $250,000 for commercialisation offices and eligible partner entities, and $1 million for other applicants.
+Commercialisation offices and eligible partner entities have their grants capped at $250,000.
+But the ceiling is $1 million for other applicants.
 For more information head here.

 Export Market Development Grant